 Any regulatory approvals that we or potential collaboration partners receive for seladelpar or future product candidates, may also be subject to limitations on the indicated uses for which the product may be marketed or contain requirements for potentially costly post-marketing studies.
 For example, we expect the approval pathway for seladelpar for the treatment of PBC and/or NASH to be governed by Subpart H of the Food and Drug Act.
 As such, any approvals will initially be conditional and require confirmatory trials.
 Such trials may be costly and time consuming and may be unsuccessful in confirming the benefits of the conditionally approved product, potentially resulting in the withdrawal of approval and withdrawal of the product from the market.
 In addition, even if approved, the labeling, packaging, adverse event reporting, storage, advertising, promotion and recordkeeping for any product will be subject to extensive and ongoing regulatory requirements.
-The subsequent discovery of previously unknown problems with a product, including AEs of unanticipated severity or frequency, may result in restrictions on the market.
+The subsequent discovery of previously unknown problems with a product, including AEs of unanticipated severity or frequency, may result in restrictions on the marketing of the product, and could include withdrawal of the product from the market.
 Depending on any safety issues associated with our product candidates that are approved, the FDA may require a REMS plan, thereby imposing certain restrictions on the sale and marketability of such products or additional post-marketing requirements.